ku21fan/COO-Comic-Onomatopoeia/ABCNetv2/README.md

 ## License

 For academic use, this project is licensed under the 2-clause BSD License - see the LICENSE file for details.
 For commercial use, please contact [Chunhua Shen](mailto:chhshen@gmail.com).

+## Acknowledgements
+This implementation has been based on the repository [ABCNetv2 (part of AdelaiDet)](https://github.com/aim-uofa/AdelaiDet/tree/master/configs/BAText).